-The New York City Human Rights Law is meant to be interpreted more liberally than state or federal anti-discrimination laws, in accordance with its broad, remedial goals.
+The New York City Human Rights Law is meant to be interpreted more liberally than state or federal anti-discrimination law.
 It is often considered one of the strongest anti-discrimination laws for plaintiffs in the country.
-Interpretations of state and federal civil rights statutes are treated as a floor below which the city law cannot fall, but the state and federal interpretations are not necessarily dispositive of city law claims.

 To establish a prima facie case of discrimination under Title VII or the New York State Human Rights Law, you would need to show that you are a member of a protected class, you were qualified for the job, you suffered an adverse employment action, and you can sustain a minimal burden of showing facts that suggest an inference of discriminatory motivation.

 Sometimes threats create a hostile work environment.
 To state a prima facie claim of hostile work environment under federal law, you will need to plead facts that tend to prove that the threats were objectively abusive in pervasiveness or severity, that you subjectively perceived the environment as hostile or abusive, and that the environment was hostile because of your race.
 The court will determine whether the threats were sufficiently severe or pervasive according to the totality of the circumstances.
 Factors that may be considered include the frequency of the threats, their severity, whether the threats were physically threatening or humiliating or simply offensive utterances, whether the threats unreasonably interfered with your work, and what psychological harm was caused, if any.

 The standard for harassment under the state law is similar to the standard under the city law.